Tracer1337/react-mui-swipeable/README.md

 # React Mui Swipeable

-A simple component for making elements swipeable
+A simple component for making elements swipeable.
+It follows the material design pattern and uses [@material-ui](https://material-ui.com/) internally.

 ```jsx
 <Swipeable